lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 the same place.
 It is so obvious you must be wondering why I'm bringing it up again.

 While the fact itself is obvious, its long-term consequences aren't.
 Especially to those that have never worked in a monorepo.

 Let's start from the most staggering difference between a monorepo and a polyrepo in the context of code generation: data formats and their [interface description language](https://en.wikipedia.org/wiki/Interface_description_language).

-It's very common for data formats to require generated code (the widely diffused [protocol buffers](https://developers.google.com/protocol-buffers/) works like that) and frankly speaking I can't imagine how this works in a polyrepo setup.
+It's common for data formats to require generated code (the widely diffused [protocol buffers](https://developers.google.com/protocol-buffers/) works like that) and frankly speaking I can't imagine how this works in a polyrepo setup.
 Submodules from version control?
 Some scripts that download a central version of all types?

 When it comes to data formats, a polyrepo just seems to be an unnecessary complication.

 In a monorepo, you have a top-level directory with all your definitions.
 Then you have one auto-generated "library" for each programming language that needs to use the data formats.
 And finally your projects depend on it.
 It feels like